rakibsarowar/note-of-reactive-accelerator-course/README.md

 ```

-**💎💎 Recap:**
+> [!NOTE]\
+> Components without names, like export default () => {}, are discouraged because they make debugging harder.

+> [!NOTE]\
+> **Recap:**
-This section covered the root component, importing/exporting components, usage of default vs named exports, and exporting multiple components from a single file.
+> This section covered the root component, importing/exporting components, usage of default vs named exports, and exporting multiple components from a single file.
 It emphasized organizing components into separate files to enhance maintainability and reusability in React applications.

 <!-- Chapter : 1.6 --------------------------------------------------------------------------------------------------------------------->
 <div align="center"><h2>🌿 Basics of React Components</h2></div>